johanna-oncken/Full-Stack-Marketing-Analytics-ROI-Multi_Touch-Attribution-Data-Warehouse-Bronze-Silver-Gold-/data_warehouse/docs/data_catalog.md

 ---

 ### 11. **gold.fact_attribution_linear**
-- **Purpose:** Splits revenue equally across all touchpoints in a user’s journey for linear attribution.
+- **Purpose:** For each purchase, revenue is divided evenly among all touchpoints in the use's conversion path.
-- **Grain:**   One row per revenue-share-assignment per touchpoint per purchase (1 purchase x N touchpoints -> N rows with revenue_share)
+- **Grain:**   One row per per touchpoint contributing to a purchase  (1 purchase x N touchpoints -> N rows with revenue_share)
 - **Columns:**

 | Column Name         | Data Type     | Description                                                                                   |